-Why you can’t tailor SERP for findability…
+Why you dream SERP for number 1 findability…

-I’ve been juggling with findability for a while now.
+I’ve been juggling with Findability for a while now.
 Still, I can’t help but wonder: who is setting the algorithms clockwork in motion underneath the SERP?
 More importantly: is this search engine roulette even worth playing?

 Your rank, your rules?